-The School of Cultural and Family Psychology offers Hybrid versions of its M.A. in Marriage in Family Therapy programs.
-For full time students, on average this consists of two courses per week as on-campus classes that offer the experience of face to face professional theory and skill training.
-The third class is a Virtual Online Live Zoom class meeting that both provides live interaction as well as training in how to conduct Zoom meetings which is a new skill set for providing online telehealth mental health services in professional clinical agencies as well as in the private practice community.
+Full time MFT students are expected, on average, to attend two courses per week at the Pasadena campus.
+This format offers the experience of face-to-face professional theory and skill training.
+The third class utilizes a real-time videoconferencing application or software for class meetings that both provides live interaction as well as training in how to conduct virtual meetings.
+This helps support a new skill set for providing online mental health services in professional clinical agencies as well as in the private practice community.